livezingy/measure-width-of-finger/README.md

 2. Calculate the “pixels per metric” ratio according to the reference and the input parameter "-w".

-3. Find the keypoints of the hand with convexHull和convexityDefects.
+3. Find the keypoints of the hand with convexHull and convexityDefects.
 ![image](https://livezingy.com/uploads/2020/09/keypoint.png)

 4. Get the smallest circumscribed rectangle of the finger and caculate their width and height.